sspiky/roblox-group-fund-tracker/README.md

 # roblox group fund tracker
 adds up the robux in your groups and updates a discord embed in a desired channel every hour

-made this for my friend for usage @ .gg/flop, useful if you sell robux via group funds or whatever
+made this for a friend. useful if you sell robux in a discord server via group funds etc
 ## Example
 ![alt text](https://i.imgur.com/UMBZlDm.png)